R\'enyi-like entanglement probe of the chiral central charge: Introduction

 To investigate this R\'enyi modular commutator, we compute $\wab$ for two classes of ground states: (i) gapped ground states of non-interacting fermion Hamiltonians and (ii) ground states of string-net models~\cite{Levinwen2005, hong2009symmetrization, Hahn2020, LinLevinBurnell2021} -- exactly solvable spin models that realize a large class of (interacting) topological phases.
 In both cases, we find that $\wab$ takes the following universal value in the limit of large $A, B, C$:

-More precisely, in the non-interacting fermion case, we show that $\wab = \exp[-\frac{\pi i}{24}q(\alpha,\beta) \nu(P)]$ where $\nu(P)$ is the Chern number of the corresponding spectral projector $P$ in the Majorana basis.
+More precisely, in the non-interacting fermion case, we show that $\wab = \exp[-\frac{\pi i}{24}q(\alpha,\beta) \nu(P)]$ where $\nu(P)$ is the Chern number of the corresponding spectral projector $P$ in the Majorana basis \footnote{This result holds up to corrections that are exponentially small in the size of the $A,B,C$ regions for integer $\alpha$ and $\beta$.
+On the other hand, for non-integer $\alpha$ and $\beta$, our error bound scales \emph{algebraically} with the size of $A, B, C$ -- see the end of Sec.~\ref{sec:computing_wmn} for more details.}.
 This result can be rephrased as Eq.~(\ref{wmn_conjecture}) since $c_- = \frac{\nu(P)}{2}$.
 Likewise, for ground states of string-net models, we show that $\wab = 1$, which is again consistent with (\ref{wmn_conjecture}), since $c_- = 0$ for these states, as reviewed below.

 We also find several other pieces of evidence for Eq.~(\ref{wmn_conjecture}): first, one can check that (\ref{wmn_conjecture}) reduces to the original modular commutator conjecture (\ref{eq:CCC}) in the limit $\alpha, \beta \rightarrow 0$.
-In addition, $\wab$ has several general properties that are consistent with (\ref{wmn_conjecture}), including being multiplicative under stacking, odd under time reversal symmetry, and taking the trivial value $\wab = 1$ for any tripartite pure state that is supported on only three of the four regions $A, B, C, D =(ABC)^c$.
+In addition, $\wab$ has several general properties that are consistent with (\ref{wmn_conjecture}), including being multiplicative under stacking, odd under time reversal symmetry, and taking the trivial value $\wab = 1$ for any tripartite pure state that is supported on only three of the four regions $A, B, C, D \equiv(ABC)^c$.

 Despite this evidence, the above formula for $\wab$ (\ref{wmn_conjecture}) does not hold in complete generality: there exist (fine-tuned) examples of gapped Hamiltonians whose ground states violate (\ref{wmn_conjecture})\footnote{One example of this type is the model discussed in Ref.~\cite{Gass_2024} with a spurious modular commutator.
 Not surprisingly, this model also has spurious values of $\wab$.}, just as there are examples that violate (\ref{eq:CCC})~\cite{Gass_2024}, and examples that violate the topological entanglement entropy conjecture~\cite{zou_2016,Williamson_2019}.
 In these examples, $\wab$ takes non-universal ``spurious'' values which are sensitive to the specific choice of $A, B, C$ and which are unrelated to the chiral central charge.
 Moreover, we expect that there exist (fine-tuned) examples of gapped many-body states where $\<\rho_{AB}^\alpha\rho_{BC}^\beta\>=0$ so that $\wab$ is not even well-defined.
 Therefore, we fall short of claiming that $\wab$ is a true invariant.